xeokit/sdk/packages/sdk/src/webglrenderer/viewManager/meshManager/index.md

-This directory contains the MeshManager module for the WebGL Renderer in the SDK.
-The MeshManager is responsible for batching of 3D mesh objects within the renderer.
+The MeshManager is responsible for bridging scene/view state changes into GPU-ready render state.

-The MeshManager uses GPUMemoryManager to upload data for its meshes into GPU memory.
+The MeshManager uses GPUMemoryManager to upload data into GPU memory.